ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ```

 To configure a timer which times user events use:
     - `startSpec` Specification for triggering when a timer starts.
 Use the value of `on` and `selector` to track specific events.
+A config with a `startSpec` but no `stopSpec` will only stop after `maxTimerLength` has been reached.
     - `stopSpec` Specification for triggering when a timer stops.
-Must also have a `startSpec` to be valid.
+A config with a `stopSpec` but no `startSpec` will start immediately but only stop on the specified event.

+See the spec for [triggers](#triggers) for details.
+Note that using a timer trigger to start or stop a timer is not allowed.

 ```javascript
 "triggers": {